Newmark Group, Inc. Acquires Leading London Firm Harper Dennis Hobbs, Strengthens Retail Presence in Global Cities

 "With every acquisition we look to refine our key service offerings and areas of expertise to meet the diverse and fast-changing needs of our clients who increasingly seek to evolve on a global stage," said Barry Gosin, Newmark's CEO.
 "Acquiring Harper Dennis Hobbs is an essential strategic investment for Newmark as we begin to scale our domestic retail practice to offer a world-wide level of enterprise resources."

-Founded in 1993, HDH has experienced consistent organic growth and has become a go-to advisor on tenant-focused real estate advisory services for an extensive collection of blue-chip clients including: Belstaff, Five Guys Burgers & Fries, J. Crew, Louis Vuitton, Samsung, Sketchers, Tiffany & Co. and West Elm.
+Founded in 1993, HDH has experienced consistent organic growth and has become a go-to advisor on tenant-focused real estate advisory services for an extensive collection of blue-chip clients including: Belstaff, Five Guys Burgers & Fries, J. Crew, Louis Vuitton, Samsung, Skechers, Tiffany & Co. and West Elm.

 "Our decision to align with another firm required cultural similarity and business savvy for service.
 Newmark, as a growing enterprise, exceeded our expectation with their impressive platform of retail clients and resources," said HDH Chairman David Harper.
 "For more than a decade of client solutioning and collaborative referrals, we have built long-standing relationships with Newmark and its brokers," added HDH CEO James Ebel.
 "Newmark's investment in this dynamic industry provides our business with access to a deeper and diverse network of retail expertise, across borders."